Configure Microsoft Edge policy settings in Microsoft Intune

 Select Next.
 In Scope tags, select Next.

 Scope tags are optional, and this example doesn't use them.
-To learn more about scope tags, and what they do, see Use role-based access control (RBAC) and scope tags for distributed IT.
+To learn more about scope tags, and what they do, go to Use role-based access control (RBAC) and scope tags for distributed IT.

 In Assignments, select Next.

 Assignments are optional, and this example doesn't use them.
 In production, select Add groups.
 Select an Azure Active Directory (Azure AD) group that includes users or devices that should receive this policy.
-For information and guidance on assigning policies, see Assign user and device profiles in Intune.
+For information and guidance on assigning policies, go to Assign user and device profiles in Intune.

-In Review + create, see the summary of your changes.
+In Review + create, the summary of your changes is shown.
 Select Create.

 When you create the profile, your policy is automatically assigned to the users or groups you chose.
 If you didn't choose any users or groups, then your policy is created, but it's not deployed.